candostyavuz/candost_DamnVulnerableDefi/README.md

 **My Exploit Pattern:** Prior to the swap, the collateral deposit required is 200K $ETH.
 To lower this amount, the `_computeOraclePrice()` function, which calculates the ratio between the ETH balance and DVT token balance on the Uniswap Pair, needs to be altered.
 By swapping 1000 $DVT for $ETH on the automated market maker (AMM) exchange, the required ETH collateral for borrowing all $DVT tokens is reduced to 19,6643.
 With an initial balance of 25 $ETH, the attacker has sufficient collateral to drain the pool.

-**Takeaway:** Using the AMM price in an on-chain pool poses a high level of risk and requires a different approach.
+**Takeaway:** Using the AMM price in an on-chain pool poses a high level of risk especially in the low liquidity pools where big price fluctuations & slippage occurs.
 In addition to the lack of liquidity, if the pool has higher liquidity, it could be vulnerable to a flash loan attack, resulting in similar negative outcomes.

+# 9- Puppet V2:
+**Issue:** Similar to puppet v1, this lending pool contract is depending on AMM prices for determining the required collateral.
+The difference is, now the token pair is launched on Uniswap V2 which uses wETH instead of plain ETH.

+**My Exploit Pattern:** After swapping all DVT tokens of attacker on AMM, we end up with 9.90 wETH while wETH collateral decreased from 300K wETH to **29,496 wETH**.
+Notice that attacker still has no enough wETH to cover the collateral.
+It's where attacker's ETH balance comes into play.
+By calling `deposit()` function from wETH contract, we can swap our remaining 19.9 ETH balance into wETH, which results in  29.7 wETH balance.
+Now attacker *barely* has the enough collateral and it can drain all DVT tokens from the lending pool.

+**Takeaway:** Low liquidity pools have serious price swings especially on large trades.
+Uniswap V3 tries to reduce that suddent price movements with 'price range' concept but still it's good idea to always remember that price manipulation via liquidity imbalance is a part of the AMM logic.